 In Greek this was kyrios (‘Lord’), used without the article (‘the’) beforehand.
 This ‘grammar error’ was a special signal to the reader that Lord was replacing YHWH.

-Aramaic also used Lord as a euphemism, but since Aramaic doesn’t have the word “the,” they would use a different trick to let readers know when it was replacing YHWH.
+Aramaic also used Lord as a euphemism, but would use a different trick to let readers know when it was replacing YHWH.
 What?
-Well, the word has several different spellings, a full spelling, maryah (written without vowels as mryh), and several shortened versions: mary (mry), marah (mrh) or mar (mr).
+Well, the word has several different spellings:

-In Palestine, the tradition arose that people would use the shorter versions (usually mara or marah) to refer to ordinary human Lords, and reserve the full version, maryah, as a euphemism for YHWH.
+In Palestine, the tradition arose that people would use the shorter versions (usually mara or marah) to refer to ordinary human lords, and reserve the full version, maryah for only the highest and most important human lords, or as a euphemism for YHWH.

 Indeed, it was a useful coincidence that it has the -yah ending, as this would remind Jews of the shortened form of God’s Name, Jah/Yah.
 This is much like the Jah/Yah- on many peoples’ names, like Jeremiah and Jesus.
-So to Jews, the Aramaic word maryah could look like a word meaning ‘Lord Jah.’
+So to Jews, the Aramaic word maryah may have reminded them of the expression ‘Lord Yah.’

-However, maryah doesn’t necessarily always mean YHWH.
+So maryah doesn’t necessarily always mean YHWH.
 It is still an ordinary word meaning Lord.
-This longer version may be seen as more formal or respectful, rather than the shorter marah/mara/marya/mar versions.
+This longer version may have simply been seen as more formal or respectful than the shorter mry/mrh/mr versions.

 So maryah has two meanings: